-The school organises after school and evening activities for the students, such as sports, concerts, and barbeques.
-Details of these activities for the week are put on the common room noticeboard each Monday and in the Thursday notices.
+The school organises after school and weekend activities each week.
+Details of these activities for the week are put on the common room noticeboard each Monday and they are also listed in the Thursday notices.
 If you want to join in, please write your name under the notice.
 Join in and have some fun!